What does TFSI mean?

 You’ve also got your additional features too like Active Noise Control and engine mounts, which play a key part in reducing noise and vibration within the cabin.

 TFSI stands for Turbo Fuel Stratified Injection.
-It’s Audi’s petrol engine technology that combines turbocharging with direct fuel injection for improved performance, better fuel efficiency, and lower exhaust emissions compared to older engine designs.
+It’s a petrol engine technology used by Audi that combines turbocharging with direct fuel injection.

 Picture of jamjar.com